GrahamDennis/GDFileManagerKit/README.md

 * Copy/Delete/Move file operations.
 * Aliases to keep track of files if the user moves / renames them remotely (requires a file service that supports persistent file identifiers like Google Drive or SugarSync).

 GDFileManagerKit is currently beta-quality software, but I am using it in my app [PocketBib].
+See my [blog post][blog-post] for details.

 ## Screenshots